scipy/scipy/doc/source/tutorial/stats/quasi_monte_carlo.rst

 Making a QMC engine, i.e., subclassing ``QMCEngine``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make your own :class:`~stats.qmc.QMCEngine`, a few methods have to be defined.
+To make your own :class:`scipy.stats.qmc.QMCEngine`, a few methods have to be defined.
 Following is an example wrapping `numpy.random.Generator`.

     >>> import numpy as np